garylirocks/quickrefs/azure-sql-db.markdown

 - Vertical scaling
 - Horizontal scaling
   - Read Scale-out
+  - Sharding
-  - Sharding (Hyperscale does this automatically, or you can do it manually with some tools)
+    - Hyperscale does this automatically, or you can do it manually with some tools
+    - Partitions database into multiple databases/shards
+    - Shards can be in different regions, and scale independently
+    - The solution uses a special database named shard map manager, which maintains mapping about all shards

 Read Scale-out in a business critical service tier: